Edison Academy Magnet School: Engineering majors

 The Electronic Engineering Curriculum starts with procedural programming in C++ and basic analog and digital circuits and goes into C++ with object-oriented programming, the PIC microcontroller, Finite State Machines, and communication systems.
 The ECET program has a fully equipped electrical lab, which is used heavily throughout the four-year program.

 Some of the projects in the ECET lab include a digital thermometer with Celsius and Fahrenheit, a circuit to display the user's birthday, and numerous C++ programs including basic game programming such as Space Invaders and Pong.
 With instructor permission, some students are allowed to use other languages and/or libraries such as QT and The Unreal Engine.

-Exploratory program

-In order to expose students to both engineering tracks, every student goes through a 45-day program in each of the two engineering tracks.
-During this exploratory program, the students complete hands-on experiments and are taught to think in innovative ways.
-Lectures include introductions to new and innovative paradigms and the consequences of paradigm shifts.
-A favorite of the students is the egg drop experiment, in which students must get an egg from the second floor of the building to a landing zone on the first floor without the egg breaking.
-The electrical engineering exploratory program includes boolean logic, binary arithmetic, and culminates in a project where students use a programmable logic device to display their birthday on a seven-segment display.

-After the 90-day period, students write on a piece of paper which engineering program they would want to be in for the remaining 3½ years of high school.
-The administration and engineering teachers attempt to put the students in the classes they choose, while not violating any building or fire codes for occupancy.

 Senior project

 One of the most prominent features of the Academy is senior project.
 After three years of engineering education, the fourth year is devoted to a free-form project in which students must learn to manage from start to finish a full-scale engineering project.
+Teams can consist of students from either engineering major.
 Students must either invent a new product, or add value to an existing product.
 Before the project starts, students complete a full patent search, and must pick a project which is different from any existing products.
 Students are required to give regular progress reports and must give between five and ten presentations per quarter, including seminar presentations on topics related to their projects.
 Accurate Gantt chart-type progress plans must be maintained alongside a full patent-ready documentation folder including an engineering notebook which must be dated, signed, and witnessed.